tenzir/tenzir/web/blog/contextualization-made-simple/index.md

    and as a developer, you get [Apache Arrow](https://arrow.apache.org) record batches.
 This columnar representation works seamlessly with many data tools.

 Stay tuned for more context plugins.
-Up next on our roadmap are two other in-band context types: a Bloom filter and a [MaxMind](https://github.com/maxmind/libmaxminddb)-based GeoIP context.
+Up next on our roadmap are three other in-band context types: a Bloom filter, Sigma rules, and a [MaxMind](https://github.com/maxmind/libmaxminddb)-based GeoIP context.

 You can try all of this yourself by heading over to